gchq/ConcourseTools/docs/source/examples/build_status.rst

     :end-at: {possible_values}
     :dedent:

 Next we need to fetch the commit hash (if it hasn't already been set).
-This is more or less a direct lift from the `original code <https://github.com/SHyx0rmZ/bitbucket-build-status-resource/blob/v1.6.0/scripts/out#L49>`_, except we can make use of the fact that ``sources_dir`` is both already available to us (no shenanigans with :obj:`sys.argv`), but is also a :class:`~pathlib.Path` instance, which makes the code a bit shorter:
+This is more or less a direct lift from the `original code <https://github.com/SHyx0rmZ/bitbucket-build-status-resource/blob/v1.6.0/scripts/out#L49>`_, except we can make use of the fact that ``sources_dir`` is both already available to us (no shenanigans with :data:`sys.argv`), but is also a :class:`~pathlib.Path` instance, which makes the code a bit shorter:

 .. literalinclude:: ../../../examples/build_status.py
     :pyobject: Resource.publish_new_version